gairik/terraform-eks/README.md

-# EKS kubernetes clutser with Node-Autoscaler
+# EKS clutser automation with Node-Autoscaler
 - Typical DevOps take home task!
 - Create a stateful application
 - Deploy it in Kubernetes